ShuvoNewaz/MILP-VLSI-Floorplanning-CPP/README.md

 NOTE: This repository uses the MOSEK library in C++ to solve the problem.
 Click [here](https://github.com/ShuvoNewaz/MILP-VLSI-Floorplanning-Python/) to view the repository in Python.
 Aside from the major programming language used, the 2 repositories are identical for all intents and purposes.

-This repository is for the Linux operating system and is based on C++20.
+This repository is developed in Ubuntu 22 and is based on C++20.
 The visualization uses the [matplotlib](https://matplotlib.org/) library with Python.
 To use this repository, please follow these steps:

 - Open terminal in your preferred work directory and enter the following commands: